mrlauer/coffee-script-monads/README.md

 Here `m` will be equal to `[ '1a', '1b', '2a', '2b', '3a', '3b' ]`---note that this is a way of creating a list comprehension, generally not [convenient](http://brehaut.net/blog/2011/coffeescript_comprehensions) in Coffeescript.

-Since the prime motivation is CPS, there is a specialization `cpsdo` that needs no `bind`, and that generates more optimized code.
+Since the prime motivation is CPS, there is a specialization `cpsdo` that needs no explicit monad, and that generates more optimized code.
 There is also a `cpsrun` construction that creates a continuation monad and applies it to a trivial continuation.
 Here's a silly example:

 ```coffeescript
 # A monadic return function that takes a value and returns a monadic continuation-callar